SatriaM25/SoftwareEngineering/README.md

 8. Go back to your IDE terminal and write "venv\Scripts\activate" to activate the virtual environment.
 9. You should see "(venv)" keyword before your directory path.
 It means that your virtual environemnt has successfully activated.
 10. Remember, after you are done activating the virtual environment, don't forget to restrict the Execution Policy back to default.
 To do this, go back to your PowerShell and write "Set-ExecutionPolicy Restricted"
-11. To acquire all the requirements installed in the virtual environemnt, you need to type "freeze > requirement.txt" on your virtual environment project terminal.
+11. To acquire all the requirements installed in the virtual environment, you need to type "freeze > requirement.txt" on your virtual environment project terminal.
 You should see a new file called "requirements.txt" appear on your project folder.
 12. You are done.